richardgaywood/paydata.org/content/sprawlrunners/magic/no_power_points.md

 ### Careful Casting (maybe)

 A variation on controlled casting for when time is not a factor; designed to allow practitioners free-er use of powers during non-combat scenes without risking knocking themselves out.
+(This replaces the concept of "Power Preparation" from the core SWADE NoPP rules.)

 * Takes ~minutes
-* Allows a free Soak roll against the drain
+* Allows a free Soak roll against the drain [^5]
 * Cannot be used for limit break casting

+[^5]: Maybe at a +1 or +2 modifier, too?

 ### Possible Edges

 * **Initiate:** can take once at each of Seasoned, Veteran, Heroic.
 Adds +1 Power Limit [^3] and +1 Mod Limit.
 Requirements on arcane skill and stat.
     * Maybe: can continue to take at every other Advance at Legendary, similar to More Power Points.
 * **Sustaining focus:** allow “free” sustaining of a power, choose to use at time of casting, can only be used for one power at once
-* **Wild Magic Masochist:** allow soak attempts on the Wound for using limit break casting, but this still needs Bennies in the usual way.
+* **Wild Magic Masochist:** allow soak attempts on the Wound for using limit break casting, but this still needs Bennies in the usual way. [^4]
 * **Wild Magic Mastery:** can attempt to use powers at 2x to 3x their Power Limit; take a -4 penalty on the arcane skill roll and take backlash on a roll of a 1 or a 2.
 * **Flexible Caster:** use a Power modifier to change any Power’s trapping on the fly (Maybe Veteran rank)
 * **Arcane Mastery:** (Only if using Epic Power Modifiers, see eg. Savage Pathfinder): Adds +1 to the Mod Limit, and allows the use of Epic Power Modifiers for those powers that have them.
 (Veteran or Heroic rank)
 * Maybe an edge to unlock Careful Casting

 [^3]: This should maybe be +2 power limit per Initiate Edge.
+[^4]: This is underpowered and needs revising.

 Variations: